styled-system/styled-system/docs/responsive-styles.md

 ## Using objects

 Alternatively, you can define breakpoints with aliases and use plain objects as values.
-Use the alias `_` to define the base value.
+Any undefined alias key will define the base, non-responsive value.

 ```js
 // theme.js